Hopefully you will find an answer to a burning question here but if you still have a query please do not hesitate to get in touch.

 We can meet a variety of special needs in school.
 Please discuss your child’s special needs with their teacher.
 The Special Educational Needs Co-Ordinator (SENCO) will be happy to meet you to discuss specific concerns.
-Please see the Local Offer section of our website.

 How can I help my child settle into school?

 Bring your child to school on time.
 Arriving late can mean that your child misses important information about the day.
 It can also be embarrassing for your child and is disruptive for the class.